 This is a group of drugs that block the growth and spread of cancer.
 They target and interfere with processes in the cells that cause cancer to grow.

-The most widely used targeted therapy for breast cancer is trastuzumab (Herceptin).
-Only people whose cancer has high levels of HER2 (HER2 positive breast cancer) will benefit from having trastuzumab.
+The most widely used targeted therapies are for people with HER2 positive breast cancer.
 HER2 is a protein that makes cancer cells grow.

-All the large-scale studies on trastuzumab have so far been on women, so the specific benefits of trastuzumab for men are not fully known.
+All the large-scale studies on these drugs have so far been on women, so the specific benefits for men are not fully known.